Event-Structures/event-struct/README.md

-# Event Structures Formalization
+# Mechanized Theory of Event Structures

 ![GitHub Actions][github-actions-badge]

 [github-actions-badge]: https://github.com/volodeyka/event-struct/workflows/CI/badge.svg

-A library of formalized event structure theory applied to weak-memory models.
+A Coq library of formalized event structure theory with applications to concurrency semantics.
 Includes notion and theory of execution event structures, labeled transition system on execution event structures, big-step semantics for simple register machine, and well-founded relations theory.

-## Files in poject
+## Description of Files
-All files include description of its constituents.
+All files include description of its content.

 ### `utilities.v`
 Some extra lemmas and tactics to make our work more convenient.